 Our Spell Hunter deck list guide will go through the ins-and-outs of the potentially viable deck from the Kobolds and Catacombs Expansion!
 This guide will teach you how to mulligan, pilot, and substitute cards for this archetype!

 Hunter has always had a heavy reliance on creatures, particularly beasts, as part of its class identity.
 Face, Hybrid, and Midrange Hunters all thrive off of the strength and efficiency of their creatures, backed up by versatile spells.
 Secret Hunter had a brief moment in the sun, but secrets themselves lack “oomph” in the late-game.
 Hunter has a tendency to empty its hand quickly, with no real way to replenish those expended resources (the exception being one-for-one effects like Stampede or Lock and Load that replace spent cards, with obvious downsides).
 The release of Deathstalker Rexxar gave Hunters a reliable way to generate cards as a late-game engine with the Zombeast hero power.
-Combine this with the explosive potential of the newly released Lesser Emerald Spellstone and spells-matter cards like Rhok'delar or the hotly-debated To My Side!, and we have a spicy combination that could take the Hunter class in a whole new direction this season.
+Combine this with the explosive potential of the newly released Lesser Emerald Spellstone and spells-matter Rhok'delar, and we have a spicy combination that took Hunter into a completely different direction.

 Spell Hunter Mulligan Strategy & Guide